ajaytalanki/TextEditor/README.md

 **Cut** - Deletes the highlighted text and copies it to the clipboard.
 Bind: Ctrl + x.
 **Copy** - Copies the highlighted text to the clipboard without deleting.
 BInd: Ctrl + c.
 **Paste** - Pastes the contents of the clipboard to the file.
 Bind: Ctrl + v.
 **Find** - Prompts the user to enter a query.
 The editor highlights all occurances of the query.
 Bind: Ctrl + f.
-**Clear Highlights** - Clears the highlights of all words tagged by the Find operation.
-Bind: Ctrl + h.
 **Replace** - Prompts the user for a word to replace and the desired replacement.
 The editor replaces every occurance of the old word with the new word.
 Bind: Ctrl + r.
+**Clear Highlights** - Clears the highlights of all words tagged by the Find operation.

 ## Demo